Pray Icon

 Despite the tragedy, Ghusma remained calm and continued her worship.
 Moved by her unwavering devotion, Lord Shiva not only revived her son but also appeared before her, granting her a boon.
 At her request, he forgave Sudeha and agreed to reside at that sacred site in the form of a Deosthan, thus making it a revered pilgrimage destination.

-Check the daily schedule for darshan, aarti, and puja timings.
+Check the official daily schedule for Grishneshwar Temple darshan timings, aarti, and puja at this sacred 12th Jyotirlinga.

 Puja Icon